What is an Agricultural Sciences Professor?

-Position Description Teach courses in the agricultural sciences.
+Job Description & Duties Teach courses in the agricultural sciences.
 Includes teachers of agronomy, dairy sciences, fisheries management, horticultural sciences, poultry sciences, range management, and agricultural soil conservation.
 Includes both teachers primarily engaged in teaching and those who do a combination of teaching and research.

 - Supervise laboratory sessions and field work and coordinate laboratory operations.

-Agricultural Sciences Professors state the following job skills are important in their day-to-day work.
+When polled, Agricultural Sciences Professors say the following skills are most frequently used in their jobs:

 Instructing: Teaching others how to do something.